bdchauvette/nummy/README.md

 end
 ```

+> [!NOTE]
+> `to_attribute` will transform keys using `String#underscore` if it is defined, otherwise it will use `Symbol#downcase`.

+> [!TIP]
+> You can also do custom transformations by passing a block to `to_attribute`.
+See the documentation for more details.

-This allows you to use all of the Rails magic for enums, like scopes and boolean helpers, while also being able to refer to values in a safer way than hash lookups.
+Using `to_attribute` allows you to use all of the Rails magic for enums, like scopes and boolean helpers, while also being able to refer to values in a safer way than hash lookups.

 That is, these two are the same: